MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-setup-overview.md

 ## Overview

-Chief, without delay, run (or have an Admin run) the [running the setup wizard](../business/set-up.md?toc=/microsoft-365/campaigns/toc.json) to configure your security and licenses for your teams.
+Chief, without delay, run (or have an Admin run) the [setup wizard](../business/set-up.md?toc=/microsoft-365/campaigns/toc.json) to configure your security and licenses for your teams.
 Follow the critical guidance and direction, and enable the security defaults.
 These measures are your first step and your earliest front-line defense before you will be able to successfully complete the larger missions ahead.

 Your missions are as follows: